egrommet/Computational-Journalism-Publishers-Workbench/GettingStartedVMware.md

 1. In the next panel, just press 'Finish'.
 Press 'Close' in the final panel.
 1. Next, go into the 'Edit virtual machine settings' menu.
 1. Set the virtual machine memory to 1536 MB or more.
-1. In the virtual machine 'CD/DVD' settings, connect the virtual machine CD drive to the ISO file you downloaded.
+1. In the virtual machine 'CD/DVD' settings, select 'Use ISO image' and connect the virtual machine CD drive to the ISO file you downloaded.
 1. Press the 'Save' button.
 1. Start the virtual machine with the 'Play virtual machine' button.